st-korn/KornToDoList/README.md

-        "email" : string // email address for password change "uuid" : string // UUID to access password changing "expired" : datetime UTC // UTC-datetime to which the link will be valid }
+        "email" : string // email address for password change "uuid" : string // UUID to access password changing "expired" : datetime UTC // UTC-datetime to which the link will be valid "anonymous" : string // login of anonymous session in format  "IP@YYYY-MM-DD-hh-mm-ss".
+                             // To transfer task lists from an anonymous to a newly registered user.
+    }

 ### `Users`